cocoa-mhlw/cocoa/README.md

 ## Regarding requests for COCOA

 You can find the email address in the [Q&A Website](https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/kenkou_iryou/covid19_qa_kanrenkigyou_00009.html), so please contact us from there.
-For PullRequest and Issues, please be aware that it may take some time to respond.
+For PullRequest and Issues, please be aware that we may not be able to respond.

 ## License.